Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-48 - DBHANA-Pacemaker-RH- Database Instance - Ensure the pacemaker cluster configuration parameters have been setup for SAP ASCS high availability when running on Red Hat
+### SAP-48 - DBHANA-Pacemaker-RH- Database Instance - Ensure the pacemaker cluster configuration parameters have been setup for SAP ASCS high availability when running on Red Hat.

 **Category: High Availability**